 The most difficult part of installing the car seat was locating the English version of the instructions.
 I couldn’t find them anywhere and had to contact the distributor to ask if they had forgotten to include them.
 They hadn’t, it turned out for some strange reason they’re hidden away in a pocket in the back of the car seat itself.
 And after all that I didn’t find them particularly useful.
 I watched a helpful video online and fortunately the well-thought out design of the car seat made fitting it fairly intuitive and painless so it took minutes.

-What would you have wanted to know before you purchased the Jané Gravity?
+What would you have wanted to know before you purchased the Jané Ikonic?

 It’s not portable and you can’t use it as part of a travel system.
 You also need to make sure your car has ISOFIX as you won’t be able to install it without it.

-Who would the Jané Gravity be most useful for?
+Who would the Jané Ikonic be most useful for?

 Safety conscious parents who don’t want the hassle of having to upgrade from birth to the next stage car seat and who use their car as their main form of transport —this isn’t a car seat you want to be lugging in and out of the car.

-Is the Jané Gravity good value for money?
+Is the Jané Ikonic good value for money?

 This car seat is incredibly easy both to install and use.
 It’s stylish, roomy and has lots of useful features such as the 360° rotation and the no-nonsense adjustable straps and headrest.
 But you do need to have ISOFIX in your car and it is pretty heavy so it’s not a car seat you can take out and about.